Guide

 The date you pay the visa application fee is your official date of application.
 You will need to pay:

-• the Immigration Health Surcharge, at a cost of £776per and £388 for periods of time that are under 6 months long.
+• the Immigration Health Surcharge, at a cost of £776 per year.
+A half rate fee of £388 is charged for periods of time that are under 6 months long.

-• Fees for your biometric appointment.
-These fees vary depending on the date and time of your appointment.
+• If you need to complete and in-person biometric appointment, these fees vary depending on the date and time of your appointment.

 Any dependants applying with you will pay the same fees as above.